moomoomoo309/LoveGame/Instructions for setting up LoveGame Repo.md

   * Install the [love-IDEA-plugin](https://github.com/rm-code/love-IDEA-plugin) using the instructions on the page.
   * Go to New->Project from Version Control->GitHub, and use the following URL.
      * https://github.com/moomoomoo309/LoveGame
+  * Follow [these instructions](https://love2d.org/wiki/PyCharm) To set up the build system.

+Notes on IntelliJ for Love2D Development:
+* The auto completion for Love2D doesn't work once you put a period.
+If you want love.math.something, type "loma" and it'll pop the suggestions up.